josephjlee/HTMLSiteStructure/README.md

 # Namespaces

-My classes for HTMLSiteStructure are running under the namespace Dmount\HTMLSiteStructure.
+My classes for HTMLSiteStructure are running under the namespace <b>Dmount\HTMLSiteStructure</b>.

 Other classes, outside of HTMLSiteStructure are named with <b>Dmount\Core</b>.